Bringing the United Kingdom closer to Europe since 2013

 - Register on the AEGEE website.
 Remember to select London as your antenna.
 If you have never gone to university, on the University field put a hyphen (-).

 - Pay the annual membership fee of £15.
 You can pay by bank transfer or PayPal.
 We don't accept cash.
-Remember to add your name and surname as reference:
+Remember to add your name and surname as reference.
+Make the payment immediately right after you register.

 By bank transfer